 Edward was abroad at the time in Gascony and could not deal with the issue personally but a commission consisting of some of the most powerful people in England including Queen Eleanor, the king's cousin the earl of Cornwall, regent of England while Edward was away, and the archbishop of Canterbury, assembled with a view to persuading Gilbert to desist from his actions, but they failed.

 In the year 1290 earl Humphrey formally appealed to the king against earl Gilbert for trespass; however, Gilbert failed to turn up at the royal court.
 Edward promptly issued a proclamation forbidding private war.
 Gilbert's response was audacious.
 Gilbert sent his soldiers into Brecon with the de Clare banners unfurled and stole livestock and other possessions belonging to earl Humphrey.
 Several of Humphrey's men were also killed in the raid.
-This brazen act of aggression was a direct challenge to the king's authority and tells us a great deal about Gilbert's character and his sense of privilege within his lordship.
+This brazen act of aggression was a direct challenge to the king's authority which tells us a great deal about Gilbert's character and his sense of privilege within his lordship.

 A second Brecon raid took place not long after in June when earl Gilbert was actually with king Edward at Westminster, and a third raid took place in November.

 Earl Humphrey once again protested to the king but it seems he was prepared to drop the matter for the sake of marcher prerogative, but by now Edward was heartily fed up of Gilbert's increasing acts of defiance towards the crown and established a royal commission at Brecon in 1291 with a jury of 24 to hear evidence of raids and counter raids that took place in 1290.
-Earl Gilbert, predictably, and in another act of defiance didn't bother to show up.
+Earl Gilbert, predictably, and in another act of defiance didn't show up.

 A new royal commission was established at Abergavenny in October 1291 this time personally headed by the king.
 Both earls had no choice but to attend on this occasion, and although Gilbert vehemently protested he was arrested along with earl Humphrey.
 Both earls were put on trail at Westminster in January 1292 where they had their estates declared forfeit for life; both earls were then thrown back in jail afterwards.